 The United States (INFCIRC/549/Add.6-20) declared 49.4 tons of separated plutonium, of which 4.6 tons are in MOX fuel and 44.8 tons are "held elsewhere" (most of this material is believed to be in weapon components).
 This is an increase of 0.4 tons compared to the 2015 declaration.
 The document explains that the additional material was "accepted by the United States from other nations under nuclear nonproliferation programs."
 This should include the 331 kg of plutonium removed from Japan as well as the material removed from Germany and Switzerland (believed to be 30 kg and 18 kg respectively).

-The United Kingdom has not yet submitted its 2016 report.
-However, the information about its 2016 plutonium and HEU holdings has been posted on the Office for Nuclear regulation website.
+The United Kingdom submitted its 2016 report, INFCIRC/549/Add.7-16, in February 2018.
+The report contains the information that has been posted on the Office for Nuclear regulation website.
 As of December 2016, the United Kingdom had the total of 133.5 tons of separated plutonium in the country, of which 23.2 tons belonged to foreign bodies (including 20.839 tons of Japan's plutonium).

 Russia (INFCIRC/549/Add.9-19) reported 57.2 tons of civilian plutonium.
 This includes 54.9 tons of material in storage, 1.7 tons of plutonium in unirradiated MOX and 0.6 tons of plutonium stored elsewhere.
 The numbers in 2015 were 53.1, 1.5, and 0.8 tons respectively for the total of 55.4 tons.